Quick answer

 What is MWBE certification in New York?

-MWBE (Minority and Women-Owned Business Enterprise) certification opens access to participation goals on state and local contracts.
+MWBE (Minority and Women-Owned Business Enterprise) certification can help contractors participate in state and local contract goals.
 State certification is through Empire State Development.
 NYC has a separate program.
-Goals are typically 30%+ of contract value.
+The applicable goal and documentation requirement come from the solicitation.

 What is the prevailing wage in New York?